 Our school uses the PB4L framework and the Australian Education Authorities resource Bullying NoWay!
-To assist our students, staff and school community to understand, teach, prevent and respond to bullying and harassment.
+To assist our students, staff, and school community to understand, teach, prevent, and respond to bullying and harassment.

-7.2 Understanding Bullying and Harassment
+5.2 Understanding Bullying and Harassment

-Every year staff undertake mandatory professional learning to recognise the signs of bullying, harassment and cyberbullying.
+Every year staff undertake mandatory professional learning to recognise the signs of bullying, harassment, and cyberbullying.

-7.3 Teaching about Bullying and Harassment
+5.3 Teaching about Bullying and Harassment

-We teach our students through the HPE and PD Programs, House Group time, Year Level and Whole-College assemblies with guest speakers and parent information night about the definition, signs, and responses to Bullying and Cyberbullying.
+We teach our students through the HPE and Well-Being Programs, House Group time, Year Level and Whole-College assemblies with guest speakers and parent information nights about the definition, signs, and responses to Bullying and Cyberbullying.

-7.4 Responding to Bullying and Harassment
+5.4 Responding to Bullying and Harassment

-The College uses the 5 Rs Framework to respond to Bullying and Cyberbullying:
+The College uses the 5 R's Framework to respond to Bullying and Cyberbullying:

-- Recognise: the College is community is educated (professional learning and PD lessons) to recognise the signs of Bullying and Cyberbullying, - Report: The College community are educated about to whom they report their Bullying Concerns: House Group Teacher; Head of House; Classroom Teacher; Guidance Counsellor, - Record: Staff are educated and provided access to the ENGAGE platform to document reports of Bullying, - Respond: The College proactively and reactively responds to reports of Bullying and Cyberbullying.
-The College's PD Program and Assemblies are used to educate students and the community about Positive Upstander Behaviours and responses to B and CB.
-The Guidance Counsellor offers individual supports for students who want to report and respond to B and CB.
-Reactively, the College engages parents and caregivers with the Heads of House, the Guidance Counsellor, and the CLT in meetings to gather information, and to plan for appropriate supports for the students who are bullied, the students who bully, and the students who are bystanders,

-Review: The Heads of House and Guidance Counsellor lead the review of students involved in bullying and cyberbullying incidents, and the CLT, Heads of House and GC lead the review of strategies and education about Bullying and Cyberbullying.
+- Recognise: the College community is educated (professional learning and personal development lessons) to recognise the signs of Bullying and Cyberbullying, - Report: The College community are educated about to whom they report their Bullying Concerns: House Group Teacher; Head of House; Classroom Teacher; Guidance Counsellor, - Record: Staff are educated and provided access to the ENGAGE platform to document reports of Bullying, - Respond: The College proactively and reactively responds to reports of Bullying and Cyberbullying.
+The College's PD Program and Assemblies are used to educate students and the community about Positive Upstander Behaviours and responses to Bullying and Cyberbullying.
+The Guidance Counsellor offers individual supports for students who want to report and respond to Bullying and Cyberbullying.
+Reactively, the College engages parents and caregivers with the Heads of House, the Guidance Counsellor, and the College Leadership Team in meetings to gather information, and to plan for appropriate supports for the students who are bullied, the students who bully, and the students who are bystanders, - Review: The Heads of House and Guidance Counsellor lead the review of students involved in bullying and cyberbullying incidents, and the College Leadership Team, Heads of House and Guidance Counsellor lead the review of strategies and education about Bullying and Cyberbullying.